nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Notes:
-1. Items in <> are the parameters to be supplied by the user. e.g. in addmod <module code>, module code is a parameter which can be used as addmod CS2113T.
+1. Items in <> are the parameters to be supplied by the user. e.g. in `addmod <module code>`, `module code` is a parameter which can be used as such: `addmod CS2113T`.
-1. The module code is valid if it starts with 2 - 3 characters, followed by 4 digits, followed by an optional character.
+1. The module code is valid if it starts with 2 - 3 characters, followed by 4 digits and an optional character.
-1. Definition of too much / too little time spent on module.
+1. Definition of too much / too little time spent on a module:
-    1. A user is considered to spend too little time on a module if the user's actual workload is less than the expected workload by more than 30%.
-For example, if the expected workload is 10 hours, a user is considered to spend too little time on the module if his actual workload is less than 7 hours.
+    1. A user spends too little time on a module if the user's actual workload is less than the expected workload by more than 30%.
+For example, if the expected workload is 10 hours, but the actual workload is less than 7 hours, the program considers the user to be spending too little time on the module.

-    1. A user is considered to spend too much time on a module if the user exceeds the expected workload by at least 30%.
+    1. A user spends too much time on a module if the user exceeds the expected workload by at least 30%.
-For example, if the expected workload is 10 hours, a user is considered to spend too much time on the module if his actual workload is 13 hours or more.
+For example, if the expected workload is 10 hours, but the actual workload is 13 hours or more, the program considers the user to be spending too much time on the module.

-    1. A user is considered to spend just right amount of time on a module if the user spends between 70% to 130% of the expected workload.
-For example, if the expected workload is 10 hours, a user is considered to spend just right amount of time on the module if his actual workload is between 7 hours (inclusive) and 13 hours (exclusive).
+    1. A user spends just the right amount of time on a module if the user spends between 70% to 130% of the expected workload.
+For example, if the expected workload is 10 hours, and the actual workload is between 7 hours (inclusive) and 13 hours (exclusive), the program considers the user to be on track.

 ### 2.1 View help: `help` <a name="help"></a>
-Shows a list of the commands available.
+Displays a list of all available commands that you can use.

 Format: `help`